Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections: RESULTS

 \subsection{Global Analysis}

-From Figs.~\ref{fig:RatioEpsDep} and~\ref{fig:RatioQ2Dep}, we can see that our results, combined with the recent VEPP-3 data, favor the hadronic TPE calculations~\cite{blunden05,Zhou2014}.
+In Ref.~\cite{Adikaram15}, we examined the sensitivity of the high-$Q^2$ and high-$\varepsilon$ data (without the VEPP-3 points), and found that they favored the hadronic TPE calculations~\cite{blunden05,Zhou2014} over the no-TPE hypothesis by 2.5$\sigma$.
+The analysis here includes the full CLAS kinematic coverage, which includes additional data at lower $Q^2$ values.
+These additional data have large uncertainties and are in the kinematic region where the TPE calculations have minimal disagreement, and so have a limited impact in testing different TPE hypotheses.
+However, combining the VEPP-3 results, along with the full CLAS data set, yields a more significant test of the TPE calculations under the assumption that any missing charge-even corrections to the VEPP-3 results are minimal.
 Though other calculations of TPE effects are available (e.g. GPD-based calculations of ref.~\cite{chen04}), the hadronic calculations are expected to be more reliable at this low-to-moderate $Q^2$ range.
-To make a more quantitative comparison of the TPE calculations, we perform a global comparison of the data to the hadronic calculation of Ref.\cite{blunden05}, the no-TPE assumption, and the calculation based on a structureless proton~\cite{arrington11b}.
+To make a more quantitative comparison of the TPE calculations, we perform a global comparison of the data to the hadronic calculations of Refs.\cite{blunden05,Zhou2014}, the no-TPE assumption, and the calculation based on a structureless proton~\cite{arrington11b}.

-Our data points and the VEPP-3 measurements have uncertainties that are at the 0.5-2\% level.
+Our data points and the VEPP-3 measurements have uncertainties that are at the 0.5-1.8\% level.
 Previous measurements typically have uncertainties greater than 3\%, and the measurements with better uncertainties are generally at $Q^2<0.5$~GeV$^2$ or $\varepsilon > 0.7$, where the calculations all suggest minimal TPE contributions.
 Because of the large experimental uncertainties leading to low sensitivity, as well as incomplete knowledge of how radiative corrections were applied to extract $R_{2\gamma}$, we do not include these points in our analysis.